Our Pick of the Best Hiking Boots with Ankle Support In 2022

 3. Merrell Moab 2 Mid WP

 The Merrell Moab 2 WP Mids are a fantastic option to go for if you are searching for a boot that has a reasonable price but does not skimp on quality in any way.
-These boots, along with the Moab Low shoes, have been a favourite among hikers for a good number of years due to the fact that they are comfortable and long-lasting.
+These boots, along with the Moab Low shoes, have been a favourite among hikers for a good number of years because they are comfortable and long-lasting.

 More so, they will have a lengthy lifespan, and the padding and support that they offer make them a good choice for day hikes and vacations over the weekend since they are about the most wallet-friendly shoes on this list, so if you’re looking for a pair of shoes to go on the trail but have a limited budget, I recommend these boots.